 Families are systems too

-NASA is always dealing with “this is what is, what are we going to do about it”.
-Since NASA can’t get the system forces to stop, it has to decide what it can do and can’t do and make choices.
+NASA is always dealing with “this is what is, what are we going to do about it?”
+Since NASA can’t get the system forces to stop, it has to decide what it can and can’t do and make choices.
 It’s vital that they validate any assumptions to ensure they are dealing with facts.
 Feelings don’t matter to the solar system.
 Families are no different, except they have emotional forces at work instead of gravity.
-It’s interesting how the origin of gravity is from the Latin word “grave” with the meaning of heavy, important, painful.
+It’s interesting how the origin of gravity is from the Latin word “grave,” with the meaning of heavy, important, or painful.

 The past doesn’t cause the present, but the present can resolve the past